 Today, a few archaeological remains are evident on the small plateau where the workmen open water cistern.
 The footings of the Manager,s house may also be seen.
-The only remains of the cableway is a bucket and the large wheel around which the top of the cable turned to descend below.
+The only remains of the cableway is a bucket and the large wheel around which the top of the cable descend below.

 There are remnants of the stone pier left, but no sign of the steam engine that once powered the cable.
 Access to the plateau is only available up a narrow ravine over which the cableway passed.
 It is filled with loose scree and if climbing with a companion ahead of you it is highly dangerous for fear of falling rocks.

 Kings & Royal Characters